-Dr Lucy McIvor, clinical psychologist & researcher
+Dr Lucy McIvor, Clinical Psychologist

 Background